jonathanclare/jonathanclare.github.io/cv/cv.md

 ------

 **11/01 - present** *Senior Developer*, [GeoWise Ltd](https://www.instantatlas.com/)

 **09/00 - 11/01** *GIS Officer*, [Forest Research](https://www.forestry.gov.uk/forestresearch)
+I supported a number of projects, within the Woodland Ecology Branch, by providing both GIS and programming expertise.
+The work involved developing new applications and manipulating environmental datasets to apply models of ecological site classification, landscape ecology, biodiversity and wildlife use of forests in Britain.

 **02/99 - 09/00** *GIS Officer*, [Scottish Wildlife Trust](https://scottishwildlifetrust.org.uk/)
+I was responsible for the implementation and develpoment of a new GIS system to map and record information about Wildlife Sites throughout Scotland.

 **09/98 - 02/99** *GIS Developer*, [Mapix Technologies Ltd](http://www.routescene.com/)
+I developed a GIS application to process and package hydrographic data sets.

 Education
 ------